ENgineE777/Atum/README.md

 Atum engine is a open source game engine distributed via zlib license.
 Most of game engines have focus on render techniques.
-The main target of Atum is to deliver the best toolset and I hope, Atum will be a good light weighted alternative to Unity and Unreal Engine for indie games.
+The main target of Atum is to deliver the best toolset.
+Right now Atum is a smallw light weighted alternative to Unity and Unreal Engine for indie games.
 Atum has a fully workable editor with heavy usage of assets and also has an ability to play test edited scene.
 All system code has simple ideas behind them and focused on easy to use functionality.